Creating an ideal date night at home means choosing recipes that require minimum preparation yet yield maximum flavor.

 - Use a fish spatula to gently flip the fish, and continue cooking, and basting, 3 minutes more, or until the fish is cooked through.

 - To serve, spoon the mint, caper, and olive relish onto the bottom of a plate, and set the fish on top, followed by spoons of the herbed butter from the pan.
 Serve additional relish on the side.

 Mint, Caper, and Olive Relish

-- 1 medium bunch flat-leaf Italian parsley leaves and stems (roughly chopped)
+- 1 medium bunch fresh parsley (roughly chopped, flat-leaf leaves and stems)

 - 1 lemon (zested and juiced)

 - freshly ground black pepper (Several cracks )